mariekavkova/ecoLogical/README.md

 ## Data sources and AI methods
 1st step - what activities, products etc. we would like to run through the app?
 We can either:

-* Manually typing items in
+* Manually type items in

 or